jeanpantoja12/Harvard-CS50-Network/README.md

 # Harvard-CS50-Network

 My solution for CS50 Project 4 - Network.
+A social network that allows users to make posts, like, unlike and follow users.

 ## Details
 Created using Django Framework (API) and Javascript, HTML, CSS and Bootstrap